 - The second campaign is triggered by the customer reply.

-The inbound_message event contains attributes that you can use in your follow up campaign.
+The Inbound Message event contains attributes that you can use in your follow up campaign.
 For example, you can limit your responses to messages received for a particular campaign, a specific template or a specific sender (short code/ long code).
-Some of the attributes that might be included in the inbound_message body are:
+Some of the attributes that might be included in the Inbound Message (bsft_inbound_message) body are: